jjmorenog620/jjmorenog620/README.md

 # Hello, World! 👋

 I am a mathematician working as a Quantitative Developer (DeFi).
-When I'm not delving into the intricacies of financial markets, I contribute to open-source projects.

 ### What I'm Currently Focused On: